Table of Contents

 Nowadays, routine and universal screening for lead toxicity in children aged between 1 and 2 years is no longer recommended.
 Instead, social service providers should identify children with increased environmental risk of exposure to lead and the assessment of blood lead levels should be performed in this cohort only.

-Determination of the plasma glucose level and serum electrolytes in any child with impaired level of consciousness is essential.
+Determination of the plasma glucose level and serum electrolytes in any child with an impaired level of consciousness is essential.
 Additionally, the determination of calcium levels in the blood is useful because of the increased absorption of lead in children with calcium and other nutritional deficiencies.

 The diagnosis of lead toxicity in children can be confirmed only by measuring the blood lead level.
 The blood lead level is essential for guiding the treatment approach for the child.
 Classically, lead poisoning is confirmed when the levels of blood lead exceed 10 µg/dL.

 More recently, the Centers for Disease Control and Prevention (CDC) have suggested using a lower cut-off of 5 µg/dL to confirm the diagnosis of lead poisoning in children.
 A blood lead level of more than 45 µg/dL is indicative of severe lead poisoning and is an indication for chelation therapy.

 A complete blood count should be obtained in children with confirmed or suspected lead poisoning.
 The most common finding on a complete blood count is hypochromic microcytic anemia.
 Erythrocyte basophilic stippling is rarely seen in children with lead toxicity compared to adults.

 Children with a blood lead level of 55 µg/dL or higher should undergo erythrocyte protoporphyrin testing to determine the levels of this toxic compound and the degree of impairment in hematopoiesis.

 Children with chronic exposure to lead can have increased lines of radiodensity at the distal metaphyseal zone of their long bones on an X-ray.
 Children with an altered level of consciousness or focal neurological signs should undergo a head computed tomography scan or a magnetic resonance imaging study to exclude the presence of cerebral edema.